 Trapping ions in a maze

 Markus Müller and his colleague Alejandro Bermudez Carballo explain that in order to achieve this goal, the capabilities of the technological platforms have to be optimally exploited.
 “For beneficial error correction we need quantum circuits that are stable and work reliably under realistic conditions even if additional errors occur during the error correction,” explains Bermudez.
 They introduced new variants of fault-tolerant protocols and investigated how these can be implemented with currently available operations on quantum computers.
 The researchers found that a new generation of segmented ion traps offers ideal conditions for the process: Ions can be shuttled quickly across different segments of the trap array.
 Precisely timed processes allow parallel operations in different storage and processing regions.
-By using two different types of ions in a trap, scientists may use one type as carriers of the data qubits while the other one may be used for error measurement, noise suppression and cooling.
+By using two different types of ions in a trap, scientists may use one type as carriers of the data qubits while the other one may be used for error measurement, noise suppression, and cooling.

 A new generation of quantum computers

-Building on the experimental experience of research groups in Innsbruck, Mainz, Zurich und Sydney the researchers defined criteria that will allow the scientists to determine whether the quantum error correction is beneficial.
-By using this information they can guide the development of future ion-trap quantum computers with the goal to realize a logical quantum bit in the near future that, owed to error correction, exceeds the properties of a pure physical quantum bit.
+Building on the experimental experience of research groups in Innsbruck, Mainz, Zurich and Sydney the researchers defined criteria that will allow the scientists to determine whether the quantum error correction is beneficial.
+By using this information they can guide the development of future ion-trap quantum computers with the goal to realize a logical quantum bit in the near future that, owing to error correction, exceeds the properties of a pure physical quantum bit.

-Simon Benjamin’s research group at the University of Oxford showed through complex numerical simulations of the new error correction protocols how the hardware of next generation ion-trap quantum computers has to be built to be able to process information fault-tolerantly.
+Simon Benjamin’s research group at the University of Oxford showed through complex numerical simulations of the new error correction protocols how the hardware of next-generation ion-trap quantum computers has to be built to be able to process information fault-tolerantly.
 “Our numerical results clearly show that state-of-the-art ion-trap technologies are well suited to serve as platforms for constructing large-scale fault-tolerant quantum computers,” explains Benjamin.